danfuzz/samizdat/doc/library-guide/LangNode.md

 For specific details on which names are mapped, refer to the source.
 (As of this writing, the set of things mapped in `REFS` is still undergoing development.)

+#### `SYMS`

+This is a map from symbols to literal nodes that represent those symbols, for all the literal symbols needed directly when parsing the language.

+For specific details on which names are mapped, refer to the source.
+(See `REFS` for parenthetical discussion.)

 <br><br>